Thor Girl

 Thor Girl (Tarene) is a superheroine appearing in American comic books published by Marvel Comics.
 Created by writer Dan Jurgens and artist John Romita Jr., the character first appeared in Thor vol. 2 #22 (April 2000).
 Tarene is the object of a prophecy stating that she will help life reach a new level of existence throughout the universe.

 Publication history

 Tarene debuted in Thor vol. 2 #22 (April 2000), created by writer Dan Jurgens and artist John Romita Jr. She appeared in the 2011 Fear Itself: Youth in Revolt series.

 Fictional character biography

-In the beginning of time, an alien sorcerer named X'Hoss foretold the creation of the Designate, who will help evolve sentient beings to the next level of existence.
-Billions of years later, Tarene is born.
-She is told about the fate of the evil Destroyer and together with others seeks a way to stop him.
-In the meantime, Thanos (later retconned as a clone) obtains X'Hoss' knowledge and destroys Tarene's home-world.
-With Thor's help, she defeats him.
+Tarene is an alien entity known as the Designate, who will help evolve sentient beings to the next level of existence.
+Her existence was prophesized billions of years prior by the sorcerer X'Hoss.
+In the present, Thanos (later retconned as a clone) obtains X'Hoss' knowledge and destroys Tarene's home planet.

-Tarene later transforms herself into an Asgardian goddess and becomes Thor's loyal ally, taking the name "Thor Girl" and the human identity of Jake Olson's "cousin" Tara.
-She tries to assist Thor in his adventures, aiding him in his confrontations with Gladiator, and Nullitor.
-She is transferred into the shell of the Destroyer by Loki, causing her to fight Thor.
-With the help of Amora, they find Tarene's body and Odin casts her back into her body, where she takes her vengeance on Loki.
-In a later battle against a revived Surtur she sacrifices nearly all of her cosmic powers to contribute the additional power needed to defeat him.
-Upon Odin's apparent death, Thor Girl loses most of her cosmic powers.
-She retains the powers she had as Thor Girl.
-She returns to Earth in an attempt to live a normal life as Tara Olson, but is also seen adventuring occasionally.
-She knows that she is destined to, and one day will, regain her full power and then some, to become the Designate.
+Tarene transforms herself into an Asgardian goddess, taking the name "Thor Girl" and the human identity of Tara.
+In a later battle against Surtur, Thor Girl sacrifices nearly all of her cosmic powers to defeat him.
+Thor Girl knows that she will eventually regain her full power and become the Designate.